SACRAMENTO ACCIDENT LAWYER

 If the police do not show up to the scene of the crime, reporting your accident is still very important.
 The police dispatcher may be able to explain how you can file an official report after the fact.
 You can always go to the police if they don’t come to you.

 Even if the damage seems minor, an official report can help in case something unexpected happens.
 Before you go to the police, make sure you have names and insurance information of the drivers involved, names and phone numbers of any witnesses, and pictures of both vehicles at the scene.
-You may always call our office for a free consultation with one of car accident lawyers in Sacramento CA.
+You may always call our office for a free consultation with one of our car, truck or motorcycle accident lawyers in Sacramento CA.

-How Do I Deal With Property Damage After A Car Accident?
+How Do I Deal With Property Damage After A Car, Truck or Motorcycle Accident?

 The first thing you should do is contact the at-fault driver’s insurance company to inform them of the accident.
 You want to make arrangements to have the damage to your car assessed at this time.
 You should also ask about a rental car if you are going to need one.